Edit

 1. Create a storage class

 Unlike previous versions that required creating a custom storage pool resource, Azure Container Storage (version 2.x.x) uses standard Kubernetes storage classes.
-This is a significant change that simplifies the storage configuration process.
+This change simplifies the storage configuration process.

 Follow these steps to create a storage class using local NVMe.